4ward Inclusion Consulting, Inc.

 At 4ward Inclusion, we create the conditions that youth from marginalized populations need to be successful in life.

-As a result of our programs, youth exercise their leadership and commitment to their learning.
+As a result of our programs, youth exercise their leadership and are more engaged in their learning.
 Parents are equipped with more key tools to support their children into adulthood.
 Org leaders lead through an equity lens centered in compassion, and every educator is prepared to respond to trauma in the classroom.